stumathews/DataflowPipeline.net/README.md

 DataFlowPipeline is a .net Standard library that allows you to create a simple C# construct called a Pipeline which you can feed data into and process it by adding Filters to it.
 Filters process that data and forward it on to other filters.

-The filters are simple typed functions that you can write to take in any type data and return that either data modified, unmodifed or transformed in another type.
+The filters are simple typed functions that you can write to take in any type data and return it either data modified, unmodifed or transformed in another type (and modified).

 Benefits of this architectural pattern is that you have flexibilty in designing your pipeline and the order and configuration of the filters you use.
 Liabilities is that error handling can be awkward.